What You Need to Know About Bath Salts Overdose

 - Heart rate that won’t slow

 - Paranoia or confusion

 - Coma (complete loss of consciousness)

 One primary concern is that someone who is under the influence of bath salts may behave in an out-of-character or hostile manner.
 This could put you or others, including healthcare providers, in danger.
 This is why it’s vital to get professional help via emergency services if an overdose is suspected.

 Overcoming bath salts addiction can be difficult and won’t happen overnight.
-That’s why, here at Zinnia Healing, we offer an individually tailored approach to helping people get their lives back together after experiencing drug abuse.
-We focus on helping individuals develop new coping skills and build a support network that works for them.
+That’s why, here at Zinnia Health, we offer an individually tailored approach to helping people get their lives back together after experiencing drug abuse.
 For more information, call our helpline 24/7 at (855) 430-9439.
 We work with most insurance providers.

 What Increases the Risk of a Bath Salts Overdose?

 Combining bath salts with other substances could increase the risk of overdose and related negative symptoms.